 - 4.1 Certified Voter Lists.
 Prior to the Election a list of all enrolled Tribal Members who are 18 years and older will be certified and supplied by the Enrollment Officer of the Lower Elwha Klallam Tribe, to be used by the Election Committee for reference in determining who is eligible to vote.
-A copy of the approved list will be posted in the Tribal Center and other tribal facilities at least ten (10) days prior to the mail-out of the official ballots. - 4.2 Responsibility of Voters to Maintain Current Address.
+Due to COVID-19-related restrictions on tribal facilities, a copy of the approved list will not be posted in the Tribal Center or other tribal facilities, but will be mailed to all tribal members age 18 or older and may also be requested by sending an email to election@elwha.org or by calling 360-912-1565. - 4.2 Responsibility of Voters to Maintain Current Address.
 Each voter is ultimately responsible to maintain his or her address with the Enrollment Department and to notify the Committee or Enrollment Department that he or she is entitled to vote.
 Each family is encouraged to verify that all eligible voters in the family appear on the eligible voters list, and that an updated current address for each voter is provided to the Enrollment Department.
-In order to be eligible to register to vote by mail, a voter must provide his or her current address to the Enrollment Department by not later than April 6, 2020.

-- 4.3 Voter Registration.
+In order to be eligible to register to vote by mail, a voter must provide his or her current address to the Enrollment Department by not later than April 5, 2021. - 4.3 Voter Registration.
 A voter must register in order to vote in elections.
 An important purpose of this registration requirement is so that the Election Committee will have a valid, current signature on file against which to compare a voter signature on a mail-in ballot.
 Therefore, the voter registration form must be filled out completely and legibly, because this information will be compared with the voter signature and other information on the voter affidavit used for mail-in ballots.
-The Election Committee reserves the right to require a new signature for a registered voter in the event the signature on the registration form is illegible or the voter's signature on an affidavit in a previous election does not match the signature on the registration form. - 4.3.1 Any voter who was registered to vote in the 2019 elections shall not be required to register again for 2020 but shall be deemed registered for 2020.
-Any voter who was not registered to vote in 2019, or who has only become eligible to vote since the 2019 election, may register for 2020 by returning a signed voter registration form, which will be mailed to all potentially eligible voters.
-In order to register so as to be eligible to receive and vote by mail-in ballot, a voter must be registered by April 6, 2020, except that any voter who registers at the polling place on the day of the General Election shall be eligible to receive a mail-in ballot for the Chairperson Election.
+The Election Committee reserves the right to require a new signature for a registered voter in the event the signature on the registration form is illegible or the voter's signature on an affidavit in a previous election does not match the signature on the registration form. - 4.3.1 Any voter who was registered to vote in the 2020 elections shall not be required to register again for 2021 but shall be deemed registered for 2021.
+Any voter who was not registered to vote in 2020, or who has only become eligible to vote since the 2020 election, may register for 2021 by returning a signed voter registration form, which will be mailed to all potentially eligible voters.
+In order to register so as to be eligible to receive and vote by mail-in ballot, a voter must be registered by April 5, 2021, except that any voter who registers at the polling place on the day of the General Election shall be eligible to receive a mail-in ballot for the Chairperson Election.
 To register by mail, a voter must mail the registration form to the following address: Lower Elwha Klallam Tribe Attention: Enrollment Officer, 2851 Lower Elwha Road, Port Angeles, WA, 98363.
-The form must be received by no later than April 6, 2020.
-Unregistered voters may also register and vote at the polling place on the date of the Business Committee Election, May 2, 2020, and on the date of the Chairperson Election, May 30, 2020. - 4.3.2 If an elder or disabled voter requires special assistance in filling out a voter registration form, please call the Enrollment Officer to schedule an appointment to provide assistance in filling out the registration form.
+The form must be received by no later than April 5, 2021.
+Unregistered voters may also register and vote at the polling

+- place on the date of the Business Committee Election, May 1, 2021, and on the date of the Chairperson Election, May 29, 2021. - 4.3.2 If an elder or disabled voter requires special assistance in filling out a voter registration form, please call the Enrollment Officer to schedule an appointment to provide assistance in filling out the registration form.